amoe/acceleratedcpp/exercise-notes.md

 > Add an operation to remove an element from the Vec and another to empty the
 > entire vec.
 These should behave analogously to the erase and clear operations
 > on vectors.

+Note that these don't shrink the vector at all, so it's just a matter of physically moving the elements (in the case of erase()) and adjusting the `avail` pointer.